ENCP/CNNdroid/README.md

 @inproceedings{cnndroid2016,
- author = {Latifi Oskouei, Seyyed Salar and Golestani, Hossein and Hashemi, Matin and Ghiasi, Soheil}, title = {CNNdroid: GPU-Accelerated Execution of Trained Deep Convolutional Neural Networks on Android}, booktitle = {Proceedings of the 2016 ACM Multimedia Conference}, series = {MM '16}, year = {2016}, location = {Amsterdam, The Netherlands},
+ author = {Latifi Oskouei, Seyyed Salar and Golestani, Hossein and Hashemi, Matin and Ghiasi, Soheil}, title = {CNNdroid: GPU-Accelerated Execution of Trained Deep Convolutional Neural Networks on Android}, booktitle = {Proceedings of the 2016 ACM on Multimedia Conference}, series = {MM '16}, year = {2016}, location = {Amsterdam, The Netherlands},